-What Happens After Chronic Headache Surgery
+What To Expect After Headache Surgery

 Nerve decompression for headaches generally takes less than one-hour per site and can be performed under general anesthesia.
 After the completion of surgery, the head and neck is gently wrapped in a soft, bulky dressing.
 Following a 1-2-hour recovery period, patients are discharged home the same day on Tylenol, Motrin, and sometimes on a short course of narcotics.
 Two days after surgery, patients may take off their bandages and get the incision wet.
 With mild and/or intermittent symptoms, headache relief is often immediate.
 With long-standing or severe cases, headache relief may be more gradual and over the course of many months.